kubernetes/enhancements/keps/sig-node/5233-node-readiness-gates/README.md

 **Upgrade:**

-* API server should be upgraded before the node / kubelets.
+* The readiness gate controller should be deployed before nodes are configured with the initial readiness taints.
-* Existing nodes without the `readinessGates` field will be ignored by the controller.
-They will continue to function as before.
+* Existing nodes will not be affected.
-* The nodes that need to be enforced with readiness control need to be provisioned with `spec.readinessGates` field.
-The controller will begin managing the `node.kubernetes.io/not-ready` taint on these new nodes.
+* New nodes can be provisioned with the `--register-with-taints` flag using taints prefixed with `readiness.k8s.io/`.
+The controller will begin managing these taints on the new nodes.

 **Downgrade:**

-* Nodes should be downgraded before the API server.
-Administrators must ensure no Node objects have the `readinessGates` field set.
+* To downgrade, the readiness gate controller should be stopped or scaled down to zero.
-* When the feature gate is disabled, the API server will reject any new Node objects containing the readinessGates field.
-* The readiness gate controller will stop.
-It will not automatically remove any existing taints.
+* When the feature gate is disabled, the controller will stop.
+It will not automatically remove any existing readiness taints.
 If a downgrade is performed on a cluster with tainted nodes, those nodes will remain unschedulable until the taints are manually removed by an administrator.
+* Administrators must ensure that no new nodes are provisioned with the readiness taints.

 ### Version Skew Strategy